microsoft/CameraTraps/megadetector.md

 `GPU available: True`

+If you have an Nvidia GPU, and it's being utilized correctly, near the beginning of the output, you should see:

+`GPU available: True`

-If you see "False" instead, your GPU environment may not be set up correctly; <a href="mailto:cameratraps@lila.science">email us</a> if you need help, or <a href="https://github.com/microsoft/CameraTraps/issues">create an issue on GitHub</a>.
+If you have an Nvidia GPU and you see "GPU available: False", your GPU environment may not be set up correctly.
+95% of the time, this is fixed by <a href="https://www.nvidia.com/en-us/geforce/drivers/">updating your Nvidia driver"</a> and rebooting.
+If you have an Nvidia GPU, and you've installed the latest driver, and you've rebooted, and you're still seeing "GPU available: False", <a href="mailto:cameratraps@lila.science">email us</a>.

-<b>This is really just a test script, you will mostly only use this to make sure your environment is set up correctly</b>.  run_detector_batch.py (see below) is where the interesting stuff happens.
+<b>This is really just a test script, you will mostly only use this to make sure your environment is set up correctly</b>.  run_detector_batch.py (see <a href="#run_detector_batchpy">below</a>) is where the interesting stuff happens.

 You can see all the options for this script by running: